stormpath/express-stormpath/docs/source/register.rst

 .. image:: _static/directory_email_verification.png

-Try It, register for an Account!
+Try It, Register for an Account!
 --------------------------------

 That's it, really!
 Give the form a try.
 Once you register for an